calaldees/teachingWorkshops/teacherTraining/_firstProfetionalRole.md

 * Be proactive
     * Don't expect somebody else to fix your problems automatically
 * Be a _net positive_ to your organisation
 * Get out of the mindset of being "a student at uni".
+You are NOT a _student_, you are a professional in training.

 Courageous Leadership